Q&A: Peer Richelsen, co-founder of Cal.com

 We’re big fans of Mercury’s Treasury account as well, especially during a time where we’ve seen system shocks to SVB and other banks.

 Mercury Treasury is offered by Mercury Advisory, LLC, an SEC-registered investment adviser.
 Registration with the SEC does not imply a certain level of skill or training.
 SEC registration does not mean the SEC has approved of the services of the investment adviser.
 This communication does not constitute an offer to sell or the solicitation of any offer to purchase an interest in any of the Mercury Advisory, LLC investments or accounts described herein.
 Past performance is not indicative, and is no guarantee, of future results.
 Mercury Treasury is not insured by the FDIC.
-Mercury Treasury are not deposits or other obligations of Choice Financial Group or Evolve Bank & Trust, and are not guaranteed by Choice Financial Group or Evolve Bank & Trust.
+Mercury Treasury are not deposits or other obligations of Choice Financial Group or Evolve Bank & Trust, and are not guaranteed by Choice Financial Group, Column N.A., or Evolve Bank & Trust.
 Mercury Treasury products are subject to investment risks, including possible loss of the principal invested.
 Please see full disclosures at mercury.com/treasury.

 1 It’s great to have access to an easy-to-use option to diversify and keep funding safe.